iloathereality/blog/content/01-why-null-sucks.md

 # A sad note: Go

 Go doesn't support sum types.
 It's a little sad on its own, but Go also doesn't have exceptions and all reference types are implicitly nullable.
 This means that if a function wants to return an error, it needs to return a tuple of success and error values.
-This not only makes checking which is `null` (actually `nil`, but it’s the same thing) pretty annoying, but also leaves the possibility for an invalid state where neither success nor error values are null.
+This not only makes checking which is `null` (actually `nil`, but it’s the same thing) pretty annoying, but also leaves the possibility for an invalid state where neither success nor error values are `null`.

 I think it's inexcusable to have such error-prone design flaws for a language created in 2012.